-NBA center Dwight David Howard Jr. is beginning the next phase of his career with a new team and in a new town.
-Having spent the 2012/2013 season with the Los Angeles Lakers, which was shortened due to his back surgery, Dwight became a free agent on July 1, 2013 and announced his decision to join the Houston Rockets on July 5.
-He is now poised and ready to bring his skill, athleticism and “Rocketman” talents to the court joining James Harden, Chandler Parsons and NBA Hall of Famer, Coach Kevin McHale.
-He is extremely excited about joining the Rockets and says, “I put in a lot of work to get to the NBA and to be successful in this league.
+Howard spent the 2012/2013 season with the Los Angeles Lakers, which was shortened due to previous back surgery.
+He became a free agent on July 1, 2013 and announced his decision to join the Houston Rockets on July 5, 2013.
+Upon joining the Rockets, he said, “I put in a lot of work to get to the NBA and to be successful in this league.
 I’m just grateful to have the opportunity to play with so many outstanding players and to show the fans in Houston what I have to offer.”

-Dwight Howard’s resume belies his 27 years of age.
 In eight seasons with the Orlando Magic, he averaged a double-double of points and rebounds – accumulating thirty-one (31) 20 point/20 rebound games and four (4) 30 point/20 rebounds efforts and once a pinnacle 32 points 25 rebounds and 10 blocks (largest stat line in 20 years).
-He is a seven time NBA All-Star, an Olympic Gold medalist and the first player in NBA history to earn the honor of NBA Defensive Player of the year for three straight seasons.
+He is an 8 time NBA All Star , an Olympic Gold medalist and the first player in NBA history to earn the honor of NBA Defensive Player of the year for three straight seasons.
 Only Dikembe Mutombo and Ben Wallace, with four each, have won the award more times.

 Dwight’s exuberance is as electrifying to fans, as is his physical prowess is.
 Simply put, Mr. Howard is one of the best examples of power and personality that the NBA has seen in decades and his hard work has earned him the respect and admiration of his peers and predecessors His enthusiasm both on and off the court stems from a genuine appreciation for life.
 Dwight shares, “I’m just blessed to be alive.
 My mom lost seven kids.
 I was supposed to be the eighth kid to die.
 The doctor told her I wasn’t going to make it either.
 So I’m just happy to have life and I’m going to show that every day.”